harsaharsa/appgyver-js-api/media/methods/play.md

 # AG.media.play

 ## Summary
 `play()` plays an audio file from the app's file system.
-Supported formats include .aiff, .mp3 and .wav.
+Supported formats include .aiff, .mp3, .ogg and .wav.

 Note that playing .mp3 files has a slight delay compared to .wav files due to the decoding process.